vishalg8454/VideoLibrary-React/README.md

 ## Video-Library
-⚠️⚠️⚠️ The build deploy at netlify failed for the last-most branch die to which the website link is not upto-date with the most recent change(sorting and searching).
+⚠️⚠️⚠️ The build deploy at netlify failed for the last-most branch due to which the website link is not upto-date with the most recent change(sorting and searching).
 Please look at the video(explained with auido) attached below for the demo.⚠️⚠️⚠️